special forces operations operators in gear walking together in uniform

 • Recovery happens efficiently between sessions

 Strength without exposure to fatigue can leave athletes unprepared for repeated stress.
 Conditioning without strength support can overload passive structures.
-Durability training bridges both.
+Durability training bridges both, and the mechanisms behind why conditioning improves durability explain exactly how that bride is built.

 The Role of Load Management